United Medical Credit: Extensive Network of Prime and Subprime Lenders

 - Competitive interest rates

-- Quick, confidential process
+- The quick, confidential process

-Guide to Bariatric Surgery Financing:
+Guide to Bariatric Surgery Financing in 2019:

 These are the bariatric surgery financing options available.

 This option is your least expensive option even though you will still incur out-of-pocket costs.
 Even though most insurance companies cover bariatric surgery, some health plans exclude it entirely.
 It is therefore essential to find out from your insurance company if bariatric surgery is included in your plan.

 Additional requirements that vary among different insurers and health plans include medical necessity, patient criteria, procedure, and previous weight loss history with some insurers requiring documented weight loss attempts.